Vinnovera/estrad/README.md

 This will build any `css`, `js` and `html` files.

+The idea is that this process will compile a "deliverable" of all front end code.
+This is a goal for the future.

 ## Write a module

 First you need a page, see `index.html` for an example.
 It looks like this: